Landscape development and planning

 Developments that may have a significant impact on the landscape of the area will require a landscape and visual impact assessment (LVIA).
 If you are unsure whether your application will require such an assessment, please contact us.

-- the impact of the proposals on any relevant protected landscape assets
+- impact of the proposals on any relevant protected landscape assets

-- the impact of the development on the wider landscape – both countryside and settlements
+- impact of the development on the wider landscape, both countryside and settlements

-- the contribution of the proposals towards enhancing the landscape character of the area
+- contribution of the proposals towards enhancing the landscape character of the area

 Many development proposals will require a landscape scheme.
 The key characteristics of a site and its surroundings, which are described within the landscape assessment, should be conserved and enhanced through the landscape scheme.
 If you are unsure whether your application will require such a scheme, please contact us.